horance-liu/oriole/fizz-buzz-whizz-in-ruby.md

-# The Coding Kata: FizzBuzzWhizz in Scala
+# The Coding Kata: FizzBuzzWhizz in Ruby

 > Functional programming leads to deep insights into the nature of computation. -- Martin Odersky

 ## 形式化